CyberCorps Scholarship for URI Undergraduate Students

 Typically URI Undergraduate students apply for the CyberCorps scholarship in the Spring semester of their Junior year.

-• A completed ABM application in the GradCAS system.
+• Completed ABM application in the GradCAS system

 Applications will be reviewed, and scholarship recipients selected, by a Committee of faculty and staff in the URI CS Department.
-The deadline to apply for a CyberCorp Scholarship each year is the spring of each year.
+The deadline to apply for a CyberCorp Scholarship is in the spring of each year.

 The CyberCorp Scholar Course Schedule